Texas MUD Public Official Bond Explained Simply

 What is a MUD Bond?

-MUD bonds are a type of municipal bond issued by political subdivisions to provide utilities such as water, sewer and drainage.
-They're sold in specific districts that need those services provided due to their geography or other unique quality
+MUD bonds are municipal bonds issued by political subdivisions to finance utilities such as water, sewer, and drainage.
+They’re sold in specific districts that serve because of their geography or other unique qualities.

 If you are a public official in Texas, you may need to purchase this bond.

-The Texas MUD Public Official Bond is an insurance policy that protects the state from loss due to malfeasance by public officials.
+The Texas MUD Public Official Bond is an insurance policy that protects the state from losses arising from malfeasance by public officials.
 This coverage is required for all elected and appointed officials of any municipality or other political subdivision of the State of Texas.

-You can buy this bond online at our website!
-It's easy to get started today!
+You can buy this bond online on our website!
+It’s easy to get started today!

 Click here now to purchase your $10,000 bond!